Home

 Margins in Microsoft Word

-For small-to-medium paperbacks, KDP often recommends around:
+For small to medium paperbacks, KDP often recommends something around this range:

 Copy and Paste Your Book